 The Best Restaurants in Niue

 A must-eat is the Kaiika Restaurant in Alofi.
 With a Tokyo sushi chef combined with Pacific fish, the Japanese cuisine is to die for.
-They also serve up premium ice creams.
+They also serve up premium ice creams and sourdough pizzas.

 For photo-worthy plates, head to the Dolphin Restaurant of the Scenic Matavai Resort, whose a la carte menu features succulent steaks, fresh catch of the day and more.
 Dessert is typically an affair of colourful plates of fruity treats, indulgent chocolate fondants and more.

-Most visitors to Niue have time to sample all of the restaurants in Niue, so see what else you are in for in The Guide to the Best Eats & Restaurants in Niue.
+Most visitors to Niue have time to sample all of the restaurants in Niue, so see what else you are in for in the 20 Best Restaurants in Niue.